fedora-python/pep-drafts/pep-A.rst

 In addition, this method of handling missing *stdlib* modules can be implemented in a succinct, non-intrusive way in CPython, and thus won't add to the complexity of the existing code base.

 The ``.missing.py`` file can be customized by the packager to provide any desirable behaviour.
-While we strongly recommend that these files only raise ``ModuleNotFoundError`` with an appropriate message, there is no reason to limit customization options—especially since importing a Python module with an additional suffix is, implementation-wise, a small change in importlib.
+While we strongly recommend that these files only raise a ``ModuleNotFoundError`` with an appropriate message, there is no reason to limit customization options—especially since importing a Python module with an additional suffix is, implementation-wise, a small change in importlib.

-Ideas leading up to this PEP was discussed on the `python-dev mailing list`_.
+Ideas leading up to this PEP were discussed on the `python-dev mailing list`_.

 .. _`python-dev mailing list`:
    https://mail.python.org/pipermail/python-dev/2016-July/145534.html